How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Why Hire An Attorney?
 Can’t I Do This on My Own?

 As explained above, you get one chance to “make your pitch.”
-As content removal lawyers, not only have we seen reputation management companies ruin a client’s case, but we’ve witnessed numerous instances of attorneys themselves wrecking a content removal case.
+As content removal lawyers, we have seen reputation management companies ruin a client’s case and witnessed numerous instances of attorneys themselves wrecking a content removal case.
 This is an area that involves the application of many areas of law and, therefore, should be analyzed by a lawyer fluent in content removal law.
 It is also an area where strategy and tone are of utmost importance.
-In our experience, clients are too emotionally invested to be effective advocates for themselves.
+In our experience, clients are too emotionally invested to advocate for themselves effectively.
 Moreover, they don’t know what they don’t know.

 Moreover, as we take our cases on a contingency basis, our office can and oftentimes will decline to represent an individual who worked with another removal service or attorney or who tried to attempt removal themselves before retaining our services.
 We do this because it is usually impossible for us to correct any harm that was previously done in these cases.